 What does the speed range mean for a ride pace?

-The average speed you can expect on the ride is posted using a range.
+The average speed you can expect on the ride is posted using a range, for example 10-12 mph.
 Your rolling speed will be a little higher than the average speed because it takes into consideration the times you slow down to stop and gradually pick up your speed after stopping.
 Also, the terrain on the route and weather will influence your average, for example hills, headwind, trails will reduce your average; tailwinds and long straight stretches of good pavement will increase your average.